LuisDoin/PaymentGateway/README.md

 ![image](/Blob/Testing_PrecessingToUnsuccessful.png)

-We can also test our GET payments methods with different parameters.
-First, if we make a call passing the date 2022-12-19
+Let's now test the GET payments methods with different parameters.
+First, if we make a call passing the date `2022-12-19`

 ![image](/Blob/Testing_GetPaymentsFrom19Call.png)

-We get all payments with createdAt field greater than 2022-12-19T00:00:00, which are all the entries in our database.
+We get all payments with createdAt field greater than `2022-12-19T00:00:00`, which are all the entries in our database.

 ![image](/Blob/Testing_GetPaymentsFrom19Response.png)

-If, for example, we pass the parameters '2022-12-21T12:13:10' and '2022-12-22T15:12:08'
+If, for example, we pass the parameters `2022-12-21T12:13:10` and `2022-12-22T15:12:08`

 ![image](/Blob/Testing_GetPaymentsRangeCall.png)